-Browse Save the Dates
+Where to Shop Save the Dates vs Invitations

 As a reminder, you can coordinate the designs if you like… or go completely unique on the save the date and choose something else for your invitation.

 Love this matching invitation set (via here!)
+The save the date:

-And here’s the matching invitation set:
+… and here’s the matching invitation set:

 P.S.
 Newly engaged?
 Check out our wedding planning podcast!